Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice diagrams and nice moves

 Consider a nice isotopy first.
-For domains disjoint from the nice arc $\gamma$ the shape of the domain remains intact.
-Similarly, if a domain does not contain $\gamma (0)$ or $\gamma (1)$ then $\gamma$ splits off bigons and/or rectangles, and by our assumption a component which is not bigon or rectangle, contains a basepoint.
+For a domain disjoint from the nice arc $\gamma$, the shape of the domain remains intact.
+Similarly, if a domain does not contain $\gamma (0)$ or $\gamma (1)$ then $\gamma$ splits off bigons and/or rectangles, and (by our assumption) a component which is not bigon or rectangle, which must contain a basepoint.
 Finally our assumptions on the domains $D_{1}$ and $D_{f}$ ensure that the resulting diagram is nice.

 Suppose now that we perform a nice handle slide of $\alpha_1$ over $\alpha_2$.
-First consider the diagram which is identical to the nice diagram we started with, except we replace $\alpha_1$ by a new curve $\alpha_1'$ which is the connected sum of $\alpha_1$ with $\alpha_2$ along $\delta$.
+First consider the diagram which is identical to the nice diagram $\DD$ we started with, except we replace $\alpha_1$ by a new curve $\alpha_1'$ which is the connected sum of $\alpha_1$ with $\alpha_2$ along $\delta$.
 To get the diagram $\DD'$ (which is the result of the handle slide), we need to add a small isotopic translate of $\alpha _2$ (still denoted by $\alpha _2$) to this diagram.
 The curves $\alpha_1'$, $\alpha_1$, and $\alpha_2$ bound a pair-of-pants in the Heegaard surface.
 (Notice that $\alpha _1$ is not in the diagram $\DD ' $.)
 The diagram $\DD '$ has a collection of elementary domains which are rectangles, supported in the region between $\alpha_1'$ and $\alpha_2$.
-There are also two bigons $B_u$ and $B_d$ in the new diagram, which are contained in the rectangle containing (in the old diagram $\DD $) the arc $\delta$.
+There are also two bigons $B_u$ and $B_d$ in the new diagram, which are contained in the rectangle containing (in the old diagram $\DD $) the arc $\delta$, cf. Figure~\ref{f:slide}.
 There is a natural one-to-one correspondence between all other elementary domains in the diagram before and after the handle slide.
 The domain $D_{1}$ in the original diagram $\DD$ acquires four additional corners in the new diagram; all other domains have the same combinatorial shape before and after the handle slide.
 Since $D_{1}$ contains a basepoint, the new diagram $\DD '$ is nice as well.
 See Figure~\ref{f:slide} for an illustration.

 Finally, a nice type-$b$ stabilization introduces three new bigons (one of which is with the basepoint $w'$) and changes $D$ only.
 Since $D$ contains a basepoint, the resulting diagram is obviously nice.
-A nice type-$g$ stabilization changes only the domain $D$, hence if we start with a nice domain, the fact that $D$ contains a basepoint implies that the result will be nice, concluding the proof. \end{proof}
+A nice type-$g$ stabilization changes only the domain $D$, hence if we start with a nice diagram, the fact that $D$ contains a basepoint implies that the result will be nice, concluding the proof. \end{proof}